 Pay Attention to SEO

-With over 70 million blog posts being published on WordPress alone in a single month, getting your blog noticed will take a bit of work.
+With over 70 million blog posts being published on WordPress alone in a single month, getting your blog noticed (and ranking higher on Google) will take a bit of work.
 You’ll need to pay attention to SEO best practices.

 - Understand User Intent.
 User intent means what a searcher on the internet is looking for and wants to achieve.
 Understanding this allows you to position your content strategically and helps with your search engine optimization.

 - Keyword research is critical.
 Once you understand user intent, you can then conduct proper keyword research.
 This means finding out what words and phrases your readers are likely to type into Google.
 By designing content around these keyword ideas, you increase the chances of your posts ranking well and being found organically.
 Take for example, how my girlfriend approached her guide to the best vegan dog food—by researching to make sure people were searching for this phrase before creating her article.